Pawel-Mackiewicz/Pawel-Mackiewicz/README.md

 # Hi, I'm Paweł 👋

-**Java Developer** specializing in secure and resilient backend architecture.
-I enjoy solving complex challenges in microservices, concurrency, and CI/CD automation to build robust, production-ready systems.

----

 ## What I'm Up To

-- **Open to Opportunities:** Seeking full-time **Java Software Engineer** roles with teams that value business context, maintain high engineering standards, and build systems for long-term success.
+- **Open to Opportunities:** Seeking full-time **Software Engineer** roles with teams that value business context, maintain high engineering standards, and build systems for long-term success.
 Open to relocation.

 - **Current Focus:** Strengthening expertise in algorithms, data structures, and system design patterns
 ---